votingworks/vxsuite/libs/auth/README.md

 ### System Administrator Java Card Programming Script

-This script programs a first system administrator Java Card to bootstrap both real usage and local development.
+This script programs a first system administrator Java Card to bootstrap both production machine usage and local development.
 Once you have your first system administrator card, you can program all other cards, including additional system administrator cards, through the VxAdmin UI.

 The script uses the `NODE_ENV` env var to determine whether to program a production or development card.
 Programming a production card requires